-In order to fully leverage these inherent properties of the immune system to develop clinical products, this enormous diversity and scale must be taken into consideration to be able to reliably and repeatedly measure the relative frequency of each disease-specific T cell in the blood.
+In order to fully leverage the natural properties of the immune system to develop clinical products, the enormous diversity and scale of the adaptive immune system must be taken into consideration, including the ability to accurately and reliably measure the relative frequency of each disease-specific T (or B) cell in the blood.
 For example, cancer-specific TCRs circulating in the blood of a cancer patient are only present at 1 out of 100,000 cells.
-Auto-reactive T cells specific T cells requires a technology that can quantitatively probe a minimum of hundreds of thousands to millions of blood cells from each sample.
+Autoreactive T cells specific to any given autoimmune disorder circulating in the blood are only present at 1 out of 1,000,000 cells.
+Accordingly, the ability to detect disease-specific T cells requires a technology that can quantitatively probe a minimum of hundreds of thousands to millions of blood cells from each sample.
+Our technology was built and validated to address this need.